kal-purush/bhasha-nirikhhon/README.md

 ## Directory Layout

 - `LICENSE`: License file for this repo.
 The code and data are under MIT License.
-- `language_counts`: Sample data for RQ1.
+- `language_counts/`: Sample data for RQ1.
 - `code_parser_data_rq2/`: Data and scripts for RQ2.
 Also includes data for Figures 3 and 4.
-Contains CVE study data on ReDoS and other vulnerabilities (see §2.3.2).
+- - `code_parser_data_rq4/`: Data and scripts for RQ4.
+Also includes data for Figure 6.
 - `scripts/`: Scripts used for processing and analysis.